tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/environment_models.rst

 * `Atmosphere models <https://py.api.tudat.space/en/latest/atmosphere.html>`_, to be assigned to the :attr:`~tudatpy.numerical_simulation.environment_setup.BodySettings.atmosphere_settings` attribute of :class:`~tudatpy.numerical_simulation.environment_setup.BodySettings`.

    * These models provide various ways in which to define atmospheric properties of a body.
 For state propagation, the density will typically be the most important one.
 However, many of the models here include outputs of temperature, density, etc. as well.
 Depending on the model, the atmospheric properties may be only altitude-dependent, or fully time- and position-dependent.
 Note that the atmosphere settings can include wind settings (default: none)
-   * The resulting model can be extracted from the :class:`~tudatpy.numerical_simulation.environment.Body` object using attr:`~tudatpy.numerical_simulation.environment.Body.atmosphere_model`, which provides a :class:`~tudatpy.numerical_simulation.environment.AtmosphereModel`
+   * The resulting model can be extracted from the :class:`~tudatpy.numerical_simulation.environment.Body` object using :attr:`~tudatpy.numerical_simulation.environment.Body.atmosphere_model`, which provides a :class:`~tudatpy.numerical_simulation.environment.AtmosphereModel`

 * `Ephemeris models <https://py.api.tudat.space/en/latest/ephemeris.html>`_, , to be assigned to the :attr:`~tudatpy.numerical_simulation.environment_setup.BodySettings.ephemeris_settings` attribute of :class:`~tudatpy.numerical_simulation.environment_setup.BodySettings`.